The Strange Life of Dutch Falconi

 Back Home

-The two resurfaced again several years later, this time in Dutch's old home - New York City.
+The two resurfaced again several years later, this time in Dutch's old home of New York.
 Eager to grace the stage once more, Dutch started performing a magic act.
 Esmerelda was his assistant.

 Those old enough may recall seeing this famous act appear on many shows in the Golden Age of Television.
-Falconi would perform the same feats of magic most other magicians at the time had mastered, such as making objects dissappear, levitiation, mind-reading, etc., with the mysterious and charismatic Countess as his assistant.
-But those who remember say they would get a strange feeling while watching Falconi.
-Everyone knew that all magic acts were just elaborate tricks; there was no real magic involved.
+Falconi would perform the same feats of magic most other magicians at the time had mastered, such as making objects disappear, levitiation, mind-reading, etc., with the mysterious and charismatic Countess as his assistant.
 But with Falconi, one would get the eerie feeling that his magic was real - that he was actually invoking strange powers.
 The act was very popular for a time, second only to Houdini's, and Dutch was finally back in the limelight he enjoyed.

 But he was a changed man.
 Gone was the heavy drinker and party-goer.
 The new Dutch was a recluse.
 He seldom gave interviews, and when he did, preferred only to speak of magic and nothing else.
 The gossip magazines were left to invent stories on their own, and many did.
 Because of his youthful appearance, many requests were made of Falconi to divulge his secrets.
 For Dutch had kept in remarkably good health.
 Even though he had to be in his mid fifties at the time, he still did not look much older than thirty.

-On rare occasions, an news article would speculate that real magic might be involved.
+On rare occasions, a news article would speculate real magic might be involved.
 But these ideas were never taken seriously.

 The End of an Era